slbailey/Retrovue/docs/contracts/resources/ScheduleDayContract.md

 - **D-16:** Gaps are defined as time periods within the broadcast day (00:00-24:00) with no content assigned
 - **D-17:** Gaps SHOULD be flagged as warnings, not errors (gaps are allowed but should be noted)
 - **D-18:** Gap warnings MUST identify the time period and reason (e.g., "no content assigned", "block assignment missing")
-- **D-19:** Gap detection MUST check all time periods within template blocks
+- **D-19:** Gap detection MUST check all time periods within the broadcast day
 - **D-20:** Schedule day output SHOULD include gap count and gap details when gaps exist
 - **D-21:** Validate command MUST report all gaps and warnings
 - **D-22:** Gaps MUST NOT prevent schedule day generation (warnings only, not errors)